New Hampshire / Strafford County

 DMV Information

-Residents can access motor vehicle services through the New Hampshire Division of Motor Vehicles in Concord, which offers licensing, registration, and other essential services both in-person and online.
+Residents of Barrington handle vehicle services through the New Hampshire Division of Motor Vehicles, conveniently located in Concord.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 New Hampshire